-Flag $\beta$ is true when the argument t to copyleft can be freed inside the function.
-Hence the free command is conditioned on it: "free t when $\beta$ ."
+Flag β is true when the argument t to copyleft can be freed inside the function.
+Hence the free command is conditioned on it: "free t when β ."
 By the recursive calls, all the nodes along the left-most path of the input will be freed.
 The analysis with the notion of exclusion informs us that, in order for the free to be safe, the nodes must be excluded from the output.
-They are excluded if they are not reachable from the output.
-They are not reachable from the output if the input tree has no sharing between its nodes, because some parts (e.g. t2) of the input are included in the output.
-Hence the recursive call's actual flag for $\beta$ is $\beta \wedge \beta{ns}$ , where flag $\beta{ns}$ is true when there is no sharing inside the input tree.
+They are excluded if they are not reachable from the output if the input tree has no sharing between its nodes, because some parts (e.g. t2) of the input are included in the output.
+Hence the recursive call's actual flag for β is $\beta \wedge \beta{ns}$, where flag β{ns} is true when there is no sharing inside the input tree.